MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 -   **Native**: Native protection

 -   **Off**: Block protection

+For additional information, see [File API configuration](../develop/file-api-configuration.md) from the developer guidance documenation.

 ## File types that are excluded from classification and protection by the Azure Information Protection client